jank/Bodet/README.md

 ## Create spare tiles

 I used Fusion 360 to design the tiles (hour and minute tiles are identical for my clock).
 I will try to laser cut them from plexiglas.
 DXF file shared in this repository.

+### Hard Paper / Epoxy Paper Laminate

+I tried cuttin hard paper using a laser cutter.
+This did not produce the requried results.
+The laser cutter could not cut out the small, 1mm wide, structures of the flip.
+Even varying the speed or maximum intensitiy of the laser did not produce better reults.

+Next up is trying to cut the hard paper with a Cricut.